zuplo/docs/docs/articles/local-development-debugging.md

 ```

 3. Switch to the View > Run and Debug in VS Code.
 You can now attach the
-   debugger by selecting "Zuplo Gateway" and clicking the green triangle.
+   debugger by selecting **Zuplo Gateway** and clicking the green triangle.

 ![VS code debugging](/media/local-development-debugging/image.png)